 But if we let our fears, insecurities, or aversions get the better of us, resisting data as a primary language of business, we’ll get left behind in a world where employers, even their HR departments, increasingly see the promise of analytics.

 We don’t need to be data scientists.
 But we can adopt data mindsets, develop our analytical skills, and actively obtain support from data experts and resources.
-This past year, I’ve completed online People Analytics classes (one from Google, another from Wharton Business School), an online class called I ♥ Statistics, and an Introduction to Data Analysis Using Excel class, in addition to regularly upskilling with videos on qualitative research, data dashboards, visualization, and statistical software packages.
-Though I’m by no means a data expert (I’ve taken data science and coding classes, but they were more than I need), I’ve adopted skills that already deliver value to my clients and their employees.
-As I mention in an upcoming Redesigning Wellness podcast episode:
+Though I’m by no means a data expert I’ve adopted skills that already deliver value to my clients and their employees.
+As I mention in a recent Redesigning Wellness podcast: